 Confidentiality

 If you so wish, all concerns will be treated in confidence and every effort will be made not to reveal your identity.
 At the appropriate time, however, you may need to come forward as a witness.
-This policy encourages you to put your name to your concern whenever possible.
+In such circumstances, we will discuss this with you before disclosing your identity, including arrangements that can be put in place to support you.
+We do however encourage everyone to raise concerns openly as this will enable us to most effectively assess and investigate the issue.

 Untrue allegations